rasmusab/officialcocktails/README.md

-This repo the two small scripts that uses ChatGPT and StableDiffusion to auto-generate the cocktail website found over here:
+This repo hosts two small scripts that uses ChatGPT and StableDiffusion to auto-generate the cocktail website found over here:

 [officialcocktails.com](https://officialcocktails.com/)